How To Clean a Glass-Top Stove

 3. Citric acid

-Related: Keep your granite countertops clean with these tips
+Related: keep granite countertops clean

-DIY cleaning solutions for glass top stoves
+DIY cleaning solutions

 • White vinegar